-The Antiquities Act of 1906 authorizes the President to proclaim national monuments on federal lands that contain historic landmarks, historic and prehistoric structures, or other objects of natural, historic, or scientific interest.
-The President is to reserve "the smallest area compatible with the proper care and management of the objects to be protected."
-Seventeen of the 20 Presidents since 1906, including President Trump, have used this authority to establish, enlarge, diminish, or make other changes to proclaimed national monuments.
+The Antiquities Act of 1906 authorizes the President to proclaim national monuments on federal lands that contain historic landmarks, historic and prehistoric structures, or other objects of natural, historic, or scientific interest.85 The President is to reserve "the smallest area compatible with the proper care and management of the objects to be protected."86 Seventeen of the 20 Presidents since 1906, including President Trump, have used this authority to establish, enlarge, diminish, or make other changes to proclaimed national monuments.
 Congress has modified many of these proclamations, abolished some monuments, and created monuments under its own authority.

 Since the enactment of the Antiquities Act, presidential establishment of monuments sometimes has been contentious.
-Most recently, the Trump Administration has reviewed and recommended changes to some proclaimed national monuments, and President Trump has modified some monuments.
+Most recently, the Trump Administration has reviewed and recommended changes to some proclaimed national monuments,87 and President Trump has modified and established some monuments.

 Congress continues to address the role of the President in proclaiming monuments.
-Monument opponents seek to revoke or impose restrictions on the President's authority to proclaim monuments.
-Among the bills considered in recent Congresses are those to block monuments from being declared in particular states; limit the size or duration of withdrawals; require the approval of Congress, the pertinent state legislature, or the pertinent governor before a monument could be proclaimed; or promote presidential creation of monuments in accordance with certain federal land management and environmental laws.
+Some seek to impose restrictions on the President's authority to proclaim monuments.
+Among the bills considered in recent Congresses are those to block monuments from being declared in particular states; limit the size or duration of withdrawals; require the approval of Congress, the pertinent state legislature, or the pertinent governor before a monument could be proclaimed; or require the President to follow certain procedures prior to proclaiming a new monument.